dimmyvi/secure-credential-transfer/draft-secure-credential-transfer.md

 Bad Request - invalid request has been passed (can not parse or required fields missing).

 `401`
 Unauthorized - calling device is not authorized to create a mailbox.
-E.g. a device presented the incorrect deviceClaim or mailbox with the provided mailboxIdentifier already exists.
+E.g. a device presented the incorrect deviceClaim or deviceAttestation provided is invalid.

 ## UpdateMailbox